 - If you’re using this test to screen for Ecstasy (MDMA), you should expect to see a the test liquid turn a dark blue/black color within just a few of seconds of contact with the sample.
 See the MDMA test demo video.

 - It’s always better to test with multiple test liquids, such as the Marquis test, and the Mecke test.
-If you can afford it, we highly recommend the Complete Screening Kit (All-In-One)
+If you can afford it, we highly recommend the Essential Test Kit (3-In-1)

 - The testing vial that comes with the kit helps prevent your skin from contacting the reagent while testing.
 Extra testing vials are also great for when you’re on the go.
 But, using a white ceramic plate can help you see the results more easily.